macalinao/PermClasses/README.md

 Commands prefixed with a "/" will be sent by the player.
 Commands not prefixed will be sent by the console.

+### Adding Permissions to Classes

+PermClasses depends on 3rd party plugins to do a lot of its work.
+Personally, I recommend the unbelievably awesome [bPermissions](http://dev.bukkit.org/server-mods/bpermissions/), but you can use any Permissions plugin supported by [Vault](http://dev.bukkit.org/server-mods/vault/) that also supports groups.

+Permission groups must be named with a prefix of `_pcl_`.
+Their names must also be all lowercase, numbers, and hyphens.
+For example, if you had a class named "Warrior", your permission group would be named `_pcl_warrior`.

 Need help?
 -----------